mspalti/iiif_dspace_workflows/README.md

 # Additional metadata using info.json

 Bitstream objects lack 3 metadata fields that are important for the IIIF implementation.
-One is the ability to add meaningful labels to bitstreams, such as "cover", "chapter", "side", "back", and other more domain-specific labels is a basic requirement.
+The ability to add meaningful labels to bitstreams, such as "cover", "chapter", "side", "back", and other more domain-specific labels is a basic requirement.
 The IIIF spec also recommends accurate height and width dimensions for canvases, based on the size of image to be rendered.
 These requirements could be addressed by adding metadata fields to the bitstream.
-For now, that is beyond the scope of the initial pull request and I opted instead to provide this metadata via a json file that resides in the `IIIF` bundle.
+For now, that is beyond the scope of the initial pull request.
+I opted instead to provide this metadata via a json file that resides in the `IIIF` bundle.

 The `info.json` file is a work-in-progress.
 Details are [provided in the PR description](https://github.com/DSpace/DSpace/pull/3210).